Luciism/imagely/README.md

 A basic proof-of-concept image processing library with a few operations.

+*I tried to produce this while doing as little research as possible.*

 It is not recommended to actually use this, it was more of just a fun project for myself.

 ### Functionality